skip to content

 The Eminent Scholars Archive is an expanding archive developed by Lesley Dingle and Daniel Bates in which we document the careers and achievements of eminent scholars associated with the Faculty of Law at the University of Cambridge.
 The archive includes biographies, bibliographies, photographs, recorded interviews and many other resources.

-Squire Law Library Eminent Scholars Archive
+Cambridge Law Eminent Scholars Archive on YouTube

 The David Williams Lecture: The Centre for Public Law